nsidc/qgreenland/doc/user-how-to/adding-data.md

 You can import GPS data either directly from a GPS device that is connected to your computer, or from a file on your computer.
-Note that QGIS uses the GPX file format for GPS data, although you can import GPS data that is not GPX (see #2c below).
+Note that QGIS uses the GPX file format for GPS data, although you can import GPS data that is not GPX (see section below).

 To import GPS or GNSS data using the **GPS Plugin**:
 1. Go to **Vector -> GPS Tools** in the **Menu Bar**.
 2. In the window that pops up, click on the tab most appropriate for the data you want to import.
-   a) If you are importing GPS data from a file on your computer, click on the **Load GPX file**
+   -If you are importing GPS data from a file on your computer, click on the **Load GPX file**
       tab and navigate to the file on your computer.
 Indicate which feature types you want to load from the file (waypoints, routes or tracks), then click **Ok**.
       Each feature type you selected will be loaded in a separate layer.
-   b) If you want to import data directly from a GPS device, click on the **Download from GPS** tab.
+   -If you want to import data directly from a GPS device, click on the **Download from GPS** tab.
-       i) Select the GPS device you are importing from, the port the device is connected to, and what feature types you want to download. ii) Give the data a layer name, which is what it will show up as in the **Layers Panel**.
+      Select the GPS device you are importing from, the port the device is connected to, and what feature types you want to download.
+      Give the data a layer name, which is what it will show up as in the **Layers Panel**.
-       iii) The output file is where the downloaded data from your device will be stored on your computer.
+      The output file is where the downloaded data from your device will be stored on your computer.
 Click **Ok**.
 The data should appear as a new layer in the **Layers Panel**.
-   c) To import GPS data that is not in the GPX file format, click on the
+   -To import GPS data that is not in the GPX file format, click on the
       **Import other file** tab and fill in the relevant information.